-HHPE 360 Organization and Administration of Health, Physical Education, and Athletic Training 2 hours.
-Instruction in the planning and implementation of health, physical education, athletic training, and athletics programs.
+HHPE 360 Organization and Administration of Sport and Physical Education 2 hours.
+Instruction in the planning and implementation of health, physical education and athletics programs.
 Course content will include curriculum design, budget formation, facility design, and coordination.
 Professional conduct and ethics will be stressed.